Planning for Your Next Hire

 Have a solid Trakstar Hire Administrator

-Make creating openings easy using hiring templates
+Make creating openings easy using hiring templates.

 Custom Hiring Stages with Structured Evaluation Forms

 Email templates are a great way to save you tons of time when writing to candidates.
 They also allow you to have standard language across your hiring.
-We suggest building email templates for any message that you send regularly - such as a request for an interview, directions to your office, or a rejection message.
+We suggest building email templates for any message you regularly send - such as a request for an interview, directions to your office, or a rejection message.
 You can find great examples of email templates here.

 Plan for the future

-Communicate "Not now but later"
+Communicate "Not now but later."

-When you complete hiring for a particular role, it's important to communicate with the existing candidates in the funnel, to share that you're no longer hiring for this role.
+When you complete hiring for a particular role, it's essential to communicate with the existing candidates in the funnel to share that you're no longer hiring for this role.
 For any candidates that you screened and were interested in, using language in this message that says you'd like to consider them for future roles keeps the door open if you need to hire for this role again in the future.

 You can also continue to reach out to these candidates over time with updates in your company.
 You can do this quickly and efficiently via the expanded Bulk Email feature - which lets you email all candidates in a given filter.